go-kivik/kivik/README.md

 ## What is the development status?

-Kivik comes with a complete client API client and backend drivers for CouchDB and PouchDB.
+Kivik 1.x is considered production-ready and comes with a complete client API client and backend drivers for CouchDB and PouchDB.

+Kivik 2.x is under development, and adds new features and a streamlined API.

-My next priorities are to work on fleshing out the Memory driver, which will make automated testing without a real CouchDB server easier.
+Future goals are to flesh out the Memory driver, which will make automated testing without a real CouchDB server easier.
 Then I will work on completing the 'serve' mode.

 You can see a complete overview of the current status on the [Compatibility chart](https://github.com/go-kivik/kivik/blob/master/doc/COMPATIBILITY.md)